 \subsection{Model degradation}

 One of the main reasons that residual-like models become widely used across various tasks is their capacity to counter the problem of model degradation in deeper networks.
-The model degradation refers to the phenomenon that as the increasing of the depth of model $\mathcal{M}_{L}$, the performance will no longer be improved and even worse.
+Model degradation refers to the phenomenon that with the increasing depth of model $\mathcal{M}_{L}$, the performance will no longer be improved and even worse.
 We find that by converting a residual-like model $\mathcal{M}_{L}$ to a Markov chain $\mathcal{C}_{L}$, the model degradation problem can be solved better.
 With the aid of the penal connection routine, a deep model can arrive at a higher performance than the original counterpart.

-\paragraph{Dataset.} CIFAR10~\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} dataset consists of 60k 32x32 color images in 10 classes.
+\textbf{Dataset.} CIFAR10~\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} dataset consists of 60k 32x32 color images in 10 classes.
 There are 50k training images and 10k test images.
-CIFAR100 dataset is identical to CIFAR-10, except the number of classes is 100.
+The CIFAR100 dataset is identical to CIFAR-10, except the number of classes is 100.

-\paragraph{Implementation details.} We take ResNet~\cite{he2016deep} for comparison.
+\textbf{Implementation details.} We take ResNet~\cite{he2016deep} for comparison.
 In order to investigate the performance trend of models over different depths, we build seven models with different depths, i.e., $L\in \{18, 20, 32, 34, 44, 50, 56\}$.
-We used momentum SGD optimizer with a batch size of 128 and a weight decay of 0.0001 for CIFAR10 and 0.0005 for CIFAR100.
+We used a momentum SGD optimizer with a batch size of 128 and a weight decay of 0.0001 for CIFAR10 and 0.0005 for CIFAR100.
 The $\tau$ is $3 \times 10^{-9}$ for all experiments.
 We trained all the models for 200 epochs from an initial learning rate of 0.1.
-The learning rate decayed by a factor of 10 at epoch 100, 150 for CIFAR10, and at epoch 60, 120, 160 for CIFAR100.
+The learning rate decayed by a factor of 10 at epochs 100, and 150 for CIFAR10, and at epochs 60, 120, and 160 for CIFAR100.